arangodb/spring-boot-starter/demo/README.md

 System.out.println(String.format("A total of %s characters are persisted in the database", count));
 ```

-We also need the `createCharacters()` method which looks as follow:
+You also need the `createCharacters()` method which looks as follow:

 ```java
 public static Collection<Character> createCharacters(){